 Famous for being the UK’s only festival with a black tie dress code, Henley Festival returns to the Oxfordshire countryside this month for five days of food, drink, music and art.
 The music headliners this year include Madness, James Blunt and Sophie Ellis-Bextor, but there’s plenty to enjoy beyond these live sets.
 Catch comedy performances from the likes of Al Murray and Olga Koch and explore the grounds to uncover the festival’s display of contemporary art, sculpture and installation.
 Guests certainly won’t go hungry — the festival hosts three restaurants that can be booked in advance, as well as a Moet Champagne Lawn, where attendees can sip a glass of champagne in their black tie attire while taking in the riverside view.

 This newcomer to the Scottish music festival scene promises to offer attendees a front row seat to cutting edge music performances.
 Hosted at Jupiter Artland, the iconic sculpture park just outside Edinburgh, the three day festival features a mix of live music performances from the likes of Lady Neptune and Callum Easter, as well as performance art, film and DJ sets.
 Attendees can opt to add on a swimming session in the park’s Gateway Swimming Pool or a wild dining experience.
-Overnight stays can also be arranged if you fancy sleeping under the stars and camping in the surrounding wildflower meadowland, where tents are kitted out with
+Overnight stays can also be arranged if you fancy sleeping under the stars and camping in the surrounding wildflower meadowland, where tents are kitted out with four camp mattresses, a waterproof carpeted floor, and electric lighting.

 Set in the idyllic coastal Welsh town, Portmeirion, the multi award-winning music, arts and culture festival returns this September with an eclectic line-up of legendary and up-and-coming musical talent.
 Friendly Fires, Jessie Ware, Franz Ferdinand and Louis Capaldi are just a few of the names taking to the main stage, a Mediterranean-inspired, Grade II-listed estate.
 Elsewhere, attendees can wander through the surrounding mystical woodlands and village to discover the full spectrum of events the festival hosts, from yoga classes to intimate live performances, al fresco feasts to late night DJ sets from the likes of Honey Dijon and Hot Chip.